tyler-a-cox/fftvis/README.md

 ## Features

-- Utilizes the Flatiron Institute NUFFT (finufft) [algorithm](https://arxiv.org/abs/1808.06736) for fast visibility simulations that agree with similar methods ([matvis](https://github.com/HERA-team/matvis)) to nearly machine precision.
+- Utilizes the Flatiron Institute NUFFT (finufft) [algorithm](https://arxiv.org/abs/1808.06736) for fast visibility simulations that agree with similar methods ([`matvis`](https://github.com/HERA-team/matvis)) to nearly machine precision.
+- Designed to be a near drop-in replacement to `matvis` with a ~10x improvement in runtime

 ## Limitations
 - Currently no support for per-antenna beams